MAT MARTIN | Design Process – 9 Stages from Idea to Delivery (Infographic)

 11 May, 2018, 10:30

-A design brief often begins with the idea that some concrete asset (a website, a logo, etc) is needed to help us connect with an audience.
-However, the design process almost always requires an earlier starting point than we expect.
-In the early stages of a project we often find ourselves challenged by large, difficult questions about brand and message.
+A design brief usually begins with the idea that some concrete asset (a website, a logo, etc) is needed to help us connect with an audience.
+However, the design process almost always ends up requiring a deeper starting point than we expect.
+In the early stages of a project we can find ourselves challenged by large, difficult questions about brand and message.

 These questions can be the key to a successful design.

-This post looks at where and why those questions arise, defining 9 principal stages in approaching the design process.
-These stages trace the creative journey of a brief in the wider context of effective design.
+This post looks at where and why those questions arise, defining a few principal stages in approaching the design process in order to trace the creative journey of a brief in the wider context of effective design.

 Elements of the Design Process